stdlib-js/stdlib/tools/make/lib/coverage-service/README.md

 # Coverage

-> Coverage service recipes.
+> Coverage service commands.

 <!-- Section to include introductory text.
 Make sure to keep an empty line after the intro `section` element and another before the `/section` close. -->

 <section class="intro">

-This directory contains [`make`][make] recipes for sending coverage reports to third-party services.
+This directory contains [`make`][make] rules for sending coverage reports to third-party services.

 </section>